 Sadly I can’t get it to work.
 A faulty voltage inverter doesn’t appear to be the problem, because it powers on just fine, and some functions (tabulation, carriage return) work as expected.

 However, after typing a few characters the typewriter locks up and emits a continuous beep.
-I suspect it was badly shaken-up during transit, which is a shame because the keyboard, when I pretend to use it, is wonderfully tactile and clicky, as per the video.
+I suspect it was badly shaken-up during transit.

 Unlike its Singaporean successors, the Praxis 20 doesn’t have a separate ABS case.

 Instead it has an attractive “smoked glass” (plastic) lid and an in-built briefcase-style carrying handle which folds away on the front underside of the machine — two common design features that were new, almost space-age, technology back in ’83.

 One of the Praxis 20’s contemporaries, the Brother AX-10, is of a similar size and has a similar carry handle.
 It also has a similarly simplistic look and feel …